kw9212/kw9212/README.md

 ![Café Leblanc](https://cdnb.artstation.com/p/assets/images/images/020/179/209/large/anastasiya-osichkina-leblancrgb-color-fin2.jpg?1566730414)

 - 💬 Pronouns: He/him
-- 😄 Fun fact 1: I'm studying computer science now, but I never gave up my dream of becoming a musician.
-- 😄 Fun fact 2: This is my favorite cafe.
+- 😄 Fun fact: This is my favorite cafe.
 If you know the name of the cafe, we are already best friends.

 <!--
 **kw9212/kw9212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.